gu-ma/co_128_f2501/notes/week03.md

 ### Check list

-- [ ] Licenses (get the floating cloud licences from the IT dtp)
+- [ ] Licenses (get the floating cloud licences from the IT dpt)
-- [ ] Group work (how to rotate hardware so that it’s faire for everyone, how to split work in groups)
+- [ ] Group work (how to rotate hardware so that it’s fair for everyone, how to split work in groups)
 - [ ] Space for festival, discuss options (Diptych: documentation + interactive artwork?)
 - [ ] Concept development
 - [ ] Deliverable this week: documentation + sketches